NCAR/i-wrf/docs/Users_Guide/matthewwindows.rst

 that are needed to run the simulation and verification.
 You will only need to perform these steps once.
 The following sections instruct you to issue numerous DOS commands in a Windows "Command Prompt" shell.
-To open such a shell, click the Start icon and then type "cmd" to display matching commands.
+To open such a shell:

+* Click the Start icon and then type "cmd" to display matching commands.
-Right click on the "Command Prompt" option that is shown and select "Run as administrator".
+* Right click on the "Command Prompt" option that is shown and select "Run as administrator".
-A black shell window should open.
+* A black shell window should open.

 Define Environment Variables
 ----------------------------